MT-CTF/capturetheflag/README.md

 Simply download the game with the ingame content browser.
 Note that this version may be slightly behind the git version, but it will be a little more stable.
+Note that downloading from ContentDB will probably delete any existing CTF folder downloaded via git, unless you move it out of the Luanti `games` directory first.

 ## Recommended Setup

 * [!]
-You should host your server using the `dummy` backend if it's not in mapedit mode, this will prevent Luanti from writing the map to disk, which speeds up map operations a lot, especially on HDDs.
+You should host your server using the `dummy` backend if it's not in mapedit mode, this will prevent Luanti from writing the map to disk, which speeds up map operations (and general server speed as a result) a lot, especially on HDDs.

 ### For public servers:
 * Storing rankings using the `redis` backend, all steps are required: